-Our Live a Dream program demonstrates our compassionate commitment to our residents and senior citizens in the communities in which our campuses operate.
-Our health campus leaders are encouraged to identify and grant the wishes of our residents on a regular basis.
-Wishes are granted in a number of ways, through partnerships with organizations like Never Too Late and local businesses, as well as through the generosity of our campus team members.
+Our Live a Dream program demonstrates our compassionate commitment to our residents and families.
+All of our health campus leaders are encouraged to identify and grant the wishes of our residents on a regular basis.
+Reunion, one-last-time or lifelong dreams are all possible at Trilogy!

 Ashford Place Health Campus Resident Lives a Dream!

 (Shelbyville, IN) It was a Christmas dream come true!
 Maevern F. loves hot air balloons, but has never been up in one.
 So, after Ashford Place Health Campus’s annual resident Christmas party, there was a special gift waiting for Maevern.
 She was bundled into her warmest clothes and then taken for a special tour of Shelbyville – in her own personal hot air balloon!
 The ride was amazing and so beautiful.
 Maevern launched a parachute over the side of the balloon and pointed out Shelbyville landmarks, commenting on how different the town looked from 1,700 feet in the air.
 People waved, cars stopped and Maevern could see people staring into the sky watching her!
 Maevern spent over an hour in the air amongst the clouds.
 When she landed, she was greeted by the police and fire departments and a crowd of admirers.
 Hot air balloons don't land in Shelbyville very often.
 Maevern was the talk of the town for the evening!

 A special thanks to Tony Sandlin of Midwest Balloon Rides for a safe, fun and beautiful balloon ride.
 And thank you to everyone involved in making Maevern’s dream come true.

 The Meadows of Ottawa Makes Dreams Come True!